ShrinathN/receed/README.md

 <li>Now enter all your commands in the boxes, they'll be executed in the order.</li>
 <li>Finally press the "Submit" button and you should be done.</li>
 </ol>
-Whenever the script will next check the dweet page,
+Whenever the script will next check the dweet page, the commands will be written to a file line by line, and then executed